Michelin Cup: 1921

 The result was the cause of considerable controversy.
 The best French time was achieved by Alphonse Poiré flying a Caudron C.60, who completed the circuit in 37h 23m.
 A faster time of 35h 45m over an Italian circuit was achieved by Capt Raffaele Martinetti-Bianchi, but he had not landed at the same aerodrome as he had departed from, since this had become waterlogged and he was not allowed to land there.
 The dispute between the Italian authorities, who had ratified his performance, and the Aéro-Club de France was taken to a specially appointed Fédération Aéronautique Internationale committee, which found in Martinetti's favour, but the AeCF disputed their judgement: eventually the prize was held to have been won by neither man, although in recognition of his performance the AeCF awarded the Gold Medal of the AeCF and a sum of money equal to the Michelin Prize to Poiré.

-1922-3
+1922–23

 A five-year extension, with annual prizes of 20,000 francs, was announced in 1922.
 The time period of the annual competition was altered to run from the beginning of July in one year to the end of the following June.

-Won by Capt Girier flying a Breguet 14, taking 20hr 41m 57sec, covering the course Lyons—Nimes—Pau—Bordeaux—Angers—St. Inglevert—Mourmelon—Metz—Strasbourg—Dijon—Avord—Lyons at an average speed (including time on the ground) of 136.2 kph.
+Won by Capt Girier flying a Breguet 14, taking 20hr 41m 57sec, covering the course Lyon—Nimes—Pau—Bordeaux—Angers—St. Inglevert—Mourmelon—Metz—Strasbourg—Dijon—Avord—Lyon at an average speed (including time on the ground) of 136.2 kph.